aramayocri/aramayocri/README.md

 # Hello!
 I'm Cristian
 <p align="center"><img src="code-python.png" alt="portada"></p>

 Professional with more than 15 years of experience in the technology industry.
+Currently as a Python Developer I am working on Web applications using the following technologies Django Rest Framework, PostgreSQL and Docker among others.

+I like solving problems, I am passionate about creating, that my work has an impact on people's lives and being able to contribute to Innovation.
+I am also passionate about everything that has to do with AI and Data Science.

 <p align="left">
  <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />